-The difference between expected and actual experience with regard to economic and demographic factors is amortized over the weighted average of the expected remaining service life of active and inactive members, which is six years.
+The difference between expected and actual experience with regard to economic and demographic factors is amortized over the weighted average of the expected remaining service life of active and inactive members.
 The first year of amortization is recognized as pension expense, with the remaining years recognized as either a deferred outflow or deferred inflow of resources.
-The collective amount of the difference between expected and actual experience for the Fiscal Year Ended June 30, 2014 and December 31, 2014 was \$0.
+The collective amount of the difference between expected and actual experience on the net pension liability for the Fiscal Year Ended June 30, 2015 and December 31, 2015 was \$360,061.
+The collective amount of the difference between expected and actual experience on the net pension asset for the Fiscal Year Ended June 30, 2014 and December 31, 2014 was \$0.